iamdhil/aiven-docs/docs/products/clickhouse/concepts/clickhouse-tiered-storage.md

 ---
-title: Tiered storage in Aiven for ClickHouse®
+title: About tiered storage in Aiven for ClickHouse®
-limited: true
+sidebar_label: About tiered storage
 ---

 import ConsoleLabel from "@site/src/components/ConsoleIcons";